11notes/RTFM/linux/container/docker/socket.md

 *What is the Docker socket accessed by so many images and why should it not be done?*

 # TL;DR - FOR BEGINNERS
 Never expose the Docker socket to anything without the use of a socket-proxy in-between!
+If an app needs access to your Docker socket, always ask **why does this app need access to my Docker socket in the first place?**

 # SYNOPSIS 📖